Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 Now it is time to get into methods that are a little less obvious and more nitty gritty.

-The best way to gain fans for free is to share useful posts that your fans want to engage with.
-More interaction means more people will see your posts, including the friends of your fans.
+The best way to increase your audience on Facebook and expand your reach for free is to share useful posts that your fans want to engage with.
+More interaction means more people will see your Facebook posts, including the friends of your fans.

 But what does your audience consider to be useful?